Neuroinflab/kESI/extras/SNAKEMAKE_README.md

 | `meshes`              | [Mesh geometry files](#data-bundled-mesh_geometry_files) and [Mesh geometry templates](#data-bundled-mesh_geometry_templates) |
 | `model_properties`    | [Model properties](#data-bundled-model_properties)                                                                            |

+If you want to provide Snakefile with custom source files, the subtree is a proper place to store them.

 #### CSD basis functions <a name="data-bundled-csd_basis_functions"></a>

 Shape definitions of CSD profiles (including size)